-Automation systems in bulgur production optimize the production processes to improve energy efficiency while enhancing product quality.
-With fully automated systems in production facilities, processes are managed without the need for manual intervention.
-SCADA systems provide real-time data flow by monitoring every stage of production and offer operators the opportunity to optimize processes.
+Automation systems in bulgur production optimize production processes, improving energy efficiency while enhancing product quality.
+Fully automated systems in production facilities manage processes without the need for manual intervention.
+SCADA systems monitor every stage of production, providing real-time data flow and offering operators the ability to optimize processes.

 At the raw material entry stage, materials are securely stored using silo systems and automatic conveyor lines, and directed to the production lines.
 SCADA systems continuously monitor stock levels and send automatic alerts in case of shortages.

-In bulgur production, vibrating sieving systems are used to remove foreign materials.
-During this process, dust and foreign particles are separated using automatic filtration systems.
-Sensor and SCADA integration allows real-time monitoring of fill levels and sieving efficiency on the line.
+In bulgur production, vibrating sieving systems are used to separate foreign materials.
+Dust and foreign particles are removed through automated filtration systems during the process.
+With sensor and SCADA integration, fill levels and sieving efficiency along the production line are monitored in real time.

 The boiling and drying of bulgur at specified temperature and humidity levels is controlled by automation systems.
 SCADA analyzes temperature, time, and humidity levels in real-time and provides operators the opportunity to monitor the process.
 During the drying phase, heating systems and fans are automatically adjusted to ensure energy efficiency.